Sermon series

 God has always promised His people a place to belong, a people to be part of, and His presence to dwell with them.
 Through Jesus, that home has begun to take shape in the church.

-On Mission: Ordinary people with an Extraordinary Message
+On Mission: Ordinary People with an Extraordinary Message

 See all 3 sermonsThe early church grew because believers invited others into community where God's word was taught, fellowship was real, and lives were transformed.
 Invitation remains a powerful part of sharing Christ today.